KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: Semantic Abstraction

 \subsubsection{\textbf{Data Type Inference}}

-{\sysname} predicts similarities between columns across tables by performing a pairwise comparison between embeddings of columns having the same fine-grained type -- this helps reduce the cost of constructing the dataset graph. {\sysname} infers for each column (line 6) a fine-grained data type out of 7 types, namely: integers, floats, booleans, dates, named entities (e.g. names of persons, locations, languages), natural language texts (e.g. product reviews, comments), and generic strings that do not fall into the previous categories (e.g. postal codes, IDs).
-Named entities are predicted using a named entity recognition (NER) model \cite{ner_model}, while natural language texts are predicted based on the existence of corresponding word embeddings for the tokens.
-Having fine-grained types dramatically reduces the number of false positives in column similarity prediction, as these similarities are predicted only between columns of the same fine-grained type.
+{\sysname} predicts similarities between columns across tables by performing a pairwise comparison between embeddings of columns having the same fine-grained type -- this helps reduce the cost of constructing the dataset graph. {\sysname} infers for each column (line 6) a fine-grained data type out of 7 types, namely: integers, floats, booleans, dates, named entities (e.g. names of persons, locations, languages), natural language texts (e.g. product reviews, comments), and generic strings that do not fall into the previous categories (e.g. postal codes or IDs).
+Named entities are predicted using a pre-trained named entity recognition (NER) model \cite{ner_model} trained on the OntoNotes 5 \cite{ontonotes} dataset, which recognizes 18 entity types including persons, countries, organizations, products, and events.
+In addition, natural language texts are predicted based on the existence of corresponding word embeddings for the tokens.
+Our fine-grained types drastically cut false positives in column similarity prediction by limiting comparisons to columns of the same type.\shorten